 As rapid globalization and technological change have shaped the world's job market, skill shortages have become a growing problem for employers.
 The scale of the problem varies hugely between countries and it is most pronounced in Asia.
-Japan was the country most severly affected, with 89 percent of companies familiar with the problem.
+Japan was the country most severely affected, with 89 percent of companies familiar with the problem.
 The country has been at the top of the survey for some consecutive years, as it was one of the first industrialized nations to experience a rapidly aging population and decline of labor market participation.
-Having only recently opened up to more immigrants, the country did not fight the problem for many years either.
+Having only recently opened up to more immigrants, Japan did not fight the problem for many years either.

 According to the Manpower Talent Shortage Survey of 2018, more problematic job markets for employers could be found Turkey and Greece, even though these didn't come close to Japan's numbers.
 Out of all Western European countries surveyed, Germany has the highest rate of skill shortages with 51 percent of companies experiencing them.